OleksandraStepanova/crm-next.js/README.md

 ### Key Features:

-- Dashboard:
+- **Dashboard**:

-Provides a clear overview of company and promotion statistics.
+- Provides a clear overview of company and promotion statistics.
-User-friendly interface for quick insights.
+- User-friendly interface for quick insights.

-- Companies Page:
+- **Companies Page**:

-Lists all companies with key details.
+- Lists all companies with key details.
-Enables navigation to individual company pages for more detailed management.
+- Enables navigation to individual company pages for more detailed management.

-- Company Details Page:
+- **Company Details Page**:

-Displays a company's promotions.
+- Displays a company's promotions.
-Allows the addition of new promotions.
+- Allows the addition of new promotions.

-- Add Promotion:
+- **Add Promotion**:

-Easy-to-use form for adding promotions to a specific company.
+- Easy-to-use form for adding promotions to a specific company.

 ## Technologies Used